summerscope/summerchildr/README.md

     git clone git@github.com:summerscope/summerchildr.git
     cd summerchildr

-2. Run the app after restoring the environment:
+2. Run the app in the terminal after restoring the environment:

 <!-- -->

     R -e "renv::restore(); library(summerchildr); shiny::runApp(runSummerChildApp())"

+The same commands in the chunk above can be run in R Studio to restore the environment before running the app.